melihovv/Sanitizer/readme.md

         'email'     => 'trim|strtolower'
     ];

-Rules can contain either callable functions, or the name of a sanitizer binding (more later).
+Rules can contain either callable functions, closures, or the name of a sanitizer binding (more later).
 You can use either a pipe `|` or an array to specify multiple sanitization rules.

 The sanitizer can be executed in the following fashion.